ustropo/100-days-of-code/r1-log.md

 ## Log

+### R1D28 (September 17, 2020)

+Implemented a time-series database on MongoDB.
+Acquired data with one-second period from an I2C humidity and temperature sensor using a RPi.

 ### R1D27 (September 16, 2020)

 Read data from capacitive soil moisture using an ESP32 board and send it via MQTT to a RPi server.